RobThePCGuy/AHK-Mouse-Heatmap/README.md

 - **Smart Analysis**: Pinpoints hotspots by clustering frequent click areas.
 - **Visual Heatmap**: See where you click most with a colorful heatmap.
 - **Handy Tray Menu**: Quickly access the GUI, create a heatmap, or close the script.
 - **Live Click Count**: The GUI keeps a live tally of all your clicks, updated on the fly.
-Plus, you can generate a heatmap right from the tray menu for quick insights.
+Plus, you can generate a heatmap right from the GUI or tray menu for quicker insights.

 ## Prerequisites